What is phishing?

 Below is a phishing mail mimicking PayPal.
 Most crooks can create bogus email addresses and even select a display name that does not relate to the email in any way.

 Most hackers maximize their target ignorance, and in most cases, mere inclusions of a known company name anywhere in the message are enough to trick people.
-The targeted individual may have a glance at the word PayPal in the email address and be satisfied, or in some cases, others may not even be able to differentiate between the domain name and the local part of the address.
+The targeted individual may glance at the word PayPal in the email address and be satisfied.
+In some cases, others may not even differentiate between the domain name and the local part of the address.

 2. They are poorly written emails with an odd writing tone